judywangyq/spirit_flow_APP/README.md

 Integration with Firestore:
 The chosen location information is then incorporated into the journal object before being stored in the Firestore database.

 The 'Discovery' screen offers a panoramic view of journals created by users, each uniquely marked by location pins.
 The pins, distinguished by colors, discreetly reveal the energy level (ranging from black for level 1 to red for level 5) associated with each journal.
-This curated glimpse into shared experiences maintains user privacy by anonymously displaying only the energy levels at specific locations, fostering a sense of community without divulging detailed journal content.
+This curated glimpse into shared experiences maintains user privacy by anonymously displaying only the energy levels and fake user names at specific locations, fostering a sense of community without divulging detailed journal content.

 -Status: "Locate Me" Fully functioning